Ceritinib (Zykadia®)

 You should not take drugs that treat heartburn or indigestion at the same time as ceritinib.
 These may stop ceritinib from working as well.
 Ask your doctor or pharmacist for advice about how and when to take any drugs for heartburn.

-If you forget to take the tablets, you should take the missed dose as soon as possible.
+If you forget to take the tablets, take the missed dose as soon as possible within the same day.
 If more than 12 hours have passed, do not take the missed dose.
-Let your doctor or nurse know and take the next dose at the usual time.
+Contact the hospital on the 24-hour number you have been given for advice.

 Other things to remember about your tablets: